 GUIDELINES TO AUTHORS

-Ornithological Observations is a semi-scientific e-journal published by BirdLife South Africa and the Animal Demography Unit at the University of Cape Town.
+Biodiversity Observations is a semi-scientific e-journal published by the Animal Demography Unit at the University of Cape Town.
+During its first six years of life it was published as Ornithological Observations (volumes 1 to 6).

-Ornithological Observations accepts papers containing faunistic information about birds.
-This includes descriptions of distribution, behaviour, breeding, foraging, food, movement, measurements, habitat and plumage.
-It will also consider for publication a variety of other interesting or relevant ornithological material: reports of projects and conferences, annotated checklists for a site or region, specialist bibliographies, and any other interesting or relevant material.
+Biodiversity Observations accepts papers containing faunistic information about biodiversity.
+This includes descriptions of distribution, behaviour, breeding, foraging, food, movement, measurements, habitat and colouration/plumage.
+It will also consider for publication a variety of other interesting or relevant biodiversity material: reports of projects and conferences, annotated checklists for a site or region, specialist bibliographies, and any other interesting or relevant material.
 Papers should be the original work of the author(s) named.
 Submissions should be reader-friendly to specialists and nonspecialists alike and accessible to readers for whom English is not the first language.
-Ornithological Observations use UK spelling.
+Biodiversity Observations use UK spelling.

 Photos, drawings and tables: Images should be clear and of high quality and provided with clear, descriptive captions in italics below the image, numbered Figure 1, Figure 2, etc. Images must form part of the "suggested" layout of the submitted paper and in jpg format.
 All images must also be submitted as separate files with the paper.
 Colour and line drawings should be scanned and saved at 300 dpi and submitted as separate jpg files.
 If tables and histograms (with captions) form part of the document and it should also be submitted separately as Excel (.xls) files.